-It’s the people that no one has heard of, and no one is talking about that interests me.
+They have stories too.
+The people that no one has heard of, and no one is talking about.
 The quiet folk who went about their days, just trying to make an honest living and feed their families.
 What did they do for a living?
 How long did they live there?
 Where did they move to and Why?

 What must it have been like for the Milkman living in New Bedford during the late 1800s and what were the names of his horses?

 Here at SRG, we love to compile that data.
 We scour the internet looking at online public records, old newspapers, census records, etc. and try to somewhat create what their story may have been.

-Who knows, I may be researching YOUR home right now!
+Who knows, we may be researching YOUR home right now!

 And, of course, the age-old question we get from buyers: